 To determine your eligibility for worker retraining support as a displaced worker, contact Workforce Education.

-If you do not have enough money to pay your tuition all at once, you may enroll in an online deferred payment plan provided by a partnership between North and nelnet Business Solutions.
-Get more details on e-Cashier here.
+Need to pay your tuition in installments over time?
+Enroll in an online deferred payment plan provided by a partnership between North and nelnet Business Solutions.
+Learn more about setting up a tuition payment plan.

 New students have several options to demonstrate their English and/or math proficiency level.